Spring 2026

 Spark your curiosity + expand your creativity

-applications Open december 1
+applications for Spring 2026 Open december 1

-Our Media Arts Programs are offered at no cost to low income families.
 For all other families, we offer Pay What You Can Pricing.
 At Venice Arts we serve students of all economic backgrounds and no one will be turned away due to lack of funds; however, low-income families do receive priority enrollment.
 Proof of low income status is required for priority enrollment.

-We value our Media Arts Workshops at $600 for 10 weeks and our Advanced Workshops at $900 for 12 weeks
+We value our Media Arts Workshops at $600 for 10 weeks and our Advanced Workshops at $900 for 12 week

 10 week workshops